insideout10/wordlift-docs/docs/getting-started.rst

 What is WordLift?
 -----------------

-[WordLift](https://wordlift.io/entity/wordlift-2/) helps your website speak Google's native language by converting your content into a format easily understood by search engines: **structured data**.
+`WordLift <https://wordlift.io/>` helps your website speak Google's native language by converting your content into a format easily understood by search engines: **structured data**.

-Leveraging Natural Language Processing and [AI](https://wordlift.io/entity/artificial-intelligence/), **WordLift analyzes your content and identifies the most relevant topics for your business**, organizing them into **[entities](https://wordlift.io/entity/entity-2/)**.
+Leveraging Natural Language Processing and AI, **WordLift analyzes your content and identifies the most relevant topics for your business**, organizing them into **entities**.
 Each entity describes an idea, concept, person, or place you're talking about on your website.
 Entities are saved in a **vocabulary**.
 But WordLift goes deeper than that.
-It relates the entities in your vocabulary and turns the information into linked data, creating a **[Knowledge Graph](https://wordlift.io/entity/knowledge-graph/)**.
+It relates the entities in your vocabulary and turns the information into linked data, creating a **`Knowledge Graph <https://wordlift.io/entity/knowledge-graph/>`**.

-[Imagine the Knowledge Graph as  **the infrastructure behind your content**](https://wordlift.io/blog/en/why-knowledge-graph/) that effectively helps **Google and search engines understand and index your content**.
+Imagine the Knowledge Graph as **the infrastructure behind your content** that effectively helps **Google and search engines understand and index your content**.
 As a result, **users** searching for products, services, or businesses like yours **will find more relevant information** that meets their needs.

 The result is the strengthening of the **authority and reliability of your website**, the growth of **internal link building**, which helps Google and search engines understand the relationships between pages and content and their value, and **increases organic traffic and the time users spend on your website**.